Who is an employee?

 Compensation

 Employees get a fixed salary as compensation for the services they offer to the company.
 They are either paid on a monthly basis or hourly basis, depending on their contract with the employer.
-They also receive bonuses and overtime pay.
+Some organisations may offer bonuses or additional pay depending on their policies, role type or local requirements.
 The compensation of the entrepreneurs is not fixed.
 It depends on the profit that their business makes.

 Work schedule